imed-ghomari/roadmap-to-janna/my-website/docs/sidebar1/Processes/Regret and prevent after committing a sin.md

 ---

 * Link to [Repentance](docs/sidebar1/Objective/good%20traits/Repentance.md):
 	* **About the past**: ask for forgiveness from allah within 6 hours of sinning by making repentance (inside or outside prayer), asking forgiveness if it affected other people, and doing good to balance the scale.
-Examples of the deeds that expiate sins are :
+Examples of the deeds that expiate sins are:
 		* walking to the congregation prayer
-		- waiting after prayer for the next one
+		* waiting after prayer for the next one
-		- making wudu in difficult situation
+		* making wudu in difficult situation
-		- hajj
+		* hajj
-		- hijra for his sake
+		* hijra for his sake
-		- gratitude in trials
+		* gratitude in trials
 	* **About the future**: Plan for future prevention, commit to never doing it again.
 * Link to [Praying](docs/sidebar1/Objective/worship/Praying.md): Perform Nafl repentance prayers (2 rakat) anytime, even after Asr, or integrate the intention into other Nafl prayers, like the 12 daily Sunnah prayers.
 * Link to [Remembering Death](docs/sidebar1/Objective/good%20traits/Remembering%20death.md): Ask forgiveness and work on reconciliation to ensure smooth passage through the bridge of Qantara, avoiding delays or reduced rank in Paradise.